Arrow AcademyLike arrows in the hands of a warriorPsalm 127:4

 - Students engage in one field trip per month to spark curiosity and provide learning experiences outside “the classroom.”

-- Each day consists of three hours collaboratively engaged in the Quest challenge for that unit.
+- Each day students are collaboratively engaged in the Quest challenge for that unit.

 - In addition to the Quest, one hour is allotted for lunch/recess - i.e. social time/free play.